 Tell the other person to make a new claim.

 If you change your mind later, you’ll need to make a new claim yourself.

 High Income Child Benefit tax charge

-You may have to pay a tax charge if you have an individual income over £50,000 and you or your partner get Child Benefit.
+You may have to pay a tax charge if you or your partner have an individual income over £50,000.

 Use the Child Benefit tax calculator to calculate how much Child Benefit you’ve received in a tax year and find out if you’ll have to pay the charge.